akhil27051999/Interview-Question-Bank/linux and shell scripting/shell-scripts-practice.md

 2. check is the package of that process is installed or not

   **use:**
-  - pgrep : to check whetehr process is running or not, used to look through currently running processes and list their process IDs (PIDs) that match a specified pattern or other criteria
+  - `pgrep` : to check whetehr process is running or not, used to look through currently running processes and list their process IDs (PIDs) that match a specified pattern or other criteria
-  - systemctl commands : to check status, start, stop, restart services
+  - `systemctl cmds` : to check status, start, stop, restart services
-  - debian package : to check whether package is installed or not
+  - `debian package` : to check whether package is installed or not

 ```sh